 It can be true that some employee training sessions revolve around topics that aren’t necessarily especially interesting.
 Take the example of health and safety briefings.
 While these are absolutely essential for any business, they can often come across as dull or unnecessary.

 You can counteract this by making the sessions as fun as possible.
 A training session on the driest of topics can be lifted by injecting humour and allowing employees to relax as they learn.
 One of the best ways you can do this is by using charismatic and engaging trainers.
-The right presenter who can have fun with a topic and add a few jokes will really improve the amount that staff members can get from a session.
+The right presenter who can have fun will really improve the amount that staff members can get from a session.

 Another popular way to keep staff interested is through gamification.
 Gamification works by introducing aspects of games to motivate people to achieve certain goals.
-For example, if you are running a sales training event you can use the session to set up a league table for sales.
+For example, when running a sales training event you can set up a league table for sales.
 This could then lead to prizes being awarded for the best performance.

 Make use of audience response systems